grafana/k6-learn/Modules/I-Performance-testing-principles/04-High-level-overview-of-the-load-testing-process.md

 # High-level overview of the load testing process

-In the last section, you learned what load testing is, how it differs from performance testing, and what its test-scenario types are.
+In the last section, you learned what load testing is, how it differs from performance testing, and what its test scenario types are.
 In this section, you'll learn about the different phases of the load testing process:

 - Planning for load testing
 - Scripting a load test
 - Executing load tests
 - Analysis of load testing results

 For clarity, these activities are shown as distinct phases here; however, in practice, they often overlap.
-Like the application-release process, the testing process should be continuous and Agile, with each small increment building upon previous work, growing more and more robust over time.
+Like the application release process, the testing process should be continuous and Agile, with each small increment building upon previous work, growing more and more robust over time.

 ![Continuous Testing Snowball](../../images/continuous-testing-snowball.png)